agencemacmedia/SymfonyDynamicDataTableBundle/README.md

     - __For a multi searchbar : configDataTableMultiSearch__

 Here is the needed parameters for these functions:
-- __Single Search__ : the only needed parameter is the table created just before.
+- __Single Search__ : the only __required__ parameter is the table created just before.
 - __Multi Search__ for the multi search you'll need an array of parameters:
     - __Table__  : the only __required__ parameter is the table created just before.
-    - Dropdowns : this parameter is an associative array with the __name__ of the column and the value possible , the ones that are going to be the options.
+    - Dropdowns : this parameter is an associative array with the __name__ of the column and an array of the values , the ones that are going to be the options.
     - Classes : the classes parameter is an assosiative array of two main categories specific and global:
         - Specific : is an associative array with the key being either the name of the column or it's index defined in the columnDefs section of the datatable with an array of the class(es)
         - Global : is an associative array with the key being 'all' and an array of the class(es) __these classes will be applied to all the inputs__